December 28, 2015 – by Kris Butler

 Median Plane – Movements across this plane are generally forward or backward.
 Most of a dog’s natural movement occurs across this plane.
 Examples include walking, running, backing, swimming, jumping vertically, downs, sit, and stand.

 Consider, however, that neither we humans nor our dogs move only forward or backward, most especially in unpredictable situations when we are driving our bodies at maximum capacity.
-Each of the three planes can be referred to using different names; but the words are not as important as understanding the different ways in which we ask our dogs to use their muscles to “move.”
+Each of the three planes can be referred to using different names, and different movements can be assigned to different planes; but the words are not as important as understanding the different ways in which we ask our dogs to use their muscles to “move.”
 Many of the extreme movements that are common within the competitions into which we take our dogs occur infrequently within exercise-related activities like hiking or biking.

 Dorsal or Frontal Plane – Think about limbs moving away from midline (abduction) and back toward midline (adduction).
-Whether practiced or spontaneous, examples of canine athletes’ movement across this plane include side stepping, pivoting, and agility weaving.
+Whether practiced or spontaneous, examples of canine athletes’ movement across this plane include pivoting and agility weaving.

 Transverse Plane – Think about twisting and rotating motions involving the spine.
 People probably move across this plane more often than our dogs do on an intentional basis.For an under-exercised dog, the introduction to the transverse plane might not occur until the agility dog twists while falling from a dogwalk or twists in midair after receiving a late cue while going over a jump.